-Risk of HIV transmission is virtually eliminated when people living with HIV are consistently taking effective HIV medication, (known as antiretroviral therapy or ARVs).
+There is effectively no risk of HIV transmission when people living with HIV are consistently taking effective HIV medication, (known as antiretroviral therapy or ARVs).
 It's well-verified by research, and backed up by many years of real world observation: There have been no cases of transmission in couples where the HIV-positive partner was on meds and had "undetectable" viral load test results for at least six months.

 But what does this mean for gay and bi men making decisions about sex, whether in ongoing partnerships, casual dating or anonymous encounters?

 What Does Undetectable Mean?

 Viral load tests show how much HIV is in a person's blood, which is also related to how much HIV may be in semen (and other fluids that contain HIV).
 These tests can confirm that HIV treatment is working.
 We also now know they can show an elevated risk of HIV transmission.

 When people first get HIV, they have very high viral loads.
 But most people who consistently take daily ARVs are able to get and stay undetectable.
 The medication allows them to reduce their viral loads so much that the HIV can't be detected in specific, powerful blood tests.
 There is effectively no risk of HIV transmission if the positive partner has an undetectable HIV viral load, even if condoms or pre-exposure prophylaxis (PrEP) are not used.
 The risk is as close to zero as science can prove.

 As noted by Dr. Carl Dieffenbach, director of the division of AIDS at the U.S. National Institutes of Allergy and Infectious Diseases (NIAID), a person living with HIV on effective treatment "is not capable of transmitting HIV to a sexual partner.
 With successful antiretroviral treatment, that individual is no longer infectious."